Results from the 2023 local elections are now available

 A separate Health Impact Assessment will consider the healthcare impacts arising from the proposed development.

-This is an exciting time for North Walsham, and we are working with colleagues, partners and local groups to integrate with and inform other initiatives in the town, including the North Walsham Heritage Action Zone and Norfolk County Council Network Improvement Strategy.
+This is an exciting time for North Walsham West, and we are working with colleagues, partners and local groups to integrate with and inform other initiatives in the town, including the North Walsham Heritage Action Zone and Norfolk County Council Network Improvement Strategy.